 We sped along the highway for miles until we reached our first stop – the SS Maheno shipwreck.

 Maheno struck the shore of Fraser Island in 1935 on its way back to its new owner’s home in Japan.
-The ship was in service for 30 years, starting out as a liner between New Zealand and Australia, and eventually was converted into a hospital ship for the Navy in World War 1.
-When she hit the shore in a cyclone, attempts were made to recover her, but the attempts failed and Maheno has been on the beach ever since.
+The ship was in service for 30 years, starting out as a liner between New Zealand and Australia, and eventually it was converted into a hospital ship for the Navy in World War 1.
+When she hit the shore in a cyclone, attempts were made to recover her, but they failed to dig her out and Maheno has been on the beach ever since.

 After a couple more stops along 75 Mile Beach, including a sudden stop because we spotted HUMPBACK WHALES dancing in the distance (unfortunately no pictures), we spent the rest of the afternoon relaxing at Eli Creek.

 Eli Creek is like an alternative beach – instead of swimming in the sea, you are swimming opposite the sea in fresh water.
 It’s super pretty but also crowded on the beach part as I think most tours come here towards the end of the day.
 But it’s a great place to relax, and you can walk up to the end of the creek on the boardwalk and then either walk back through the water or float down to the beach with a rubber ring!

 We actually ended up walking along it twice because it was really nice!